hadithedetonator/tutor-ai-llm-toolkit/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-For any questions or discussions, you can contact Haris Ali Baig at [harisalibaig11@gmail.com](mailto:harisalibaig11@gmail.com).
+For any questions or discussions, you can contact me at [harisalibaig11@gmail.com](mailto:harisalibaig11@gmail.com).

 ## License